 \subsubsection{Synthetic Data Sets}

-We consider a series of synthetic interval-valued datasets to investigate different aspects of model estimation.
-First, Set-1 and Set-2, already shown at the beginning of the paper (Fig.~\ref{fig1}), are used to examine the impact of key features (i.e., center and range).
-Second, an additional nine sets of intervals (Set-3 to Set-11), exhibiting different properties, are used to explore relative performance of the regression models.
-Specifically, we use three sets of \emph{skinny} intervals (Set-3 to Set-5) with smaller range\footnote{The `skinny' and `puffy' designs have been inspired by~Ferson et al.~\cite{ferson2007experimental}} and three \emph{puffy} sets with wider range (Set-6 to Set-8) having features of disjointedness, some overlap and full overlap.
-We also consider three mixed cases (Set-9 to Set-11) containing puffy and skinny intervals in separated, partially overlapping and nested states.
-All of these datasets are produced within the range of 0 to 10.
-They are given in Table~\ref{tab:dataset2}~(a)~to~(k) in Appendix including the mean ($\mu$) and standard deviation ($\sigma$) of the center and range of intervals.
-Figure~\ref{fig:synthetic_dataset_A} graphically presents the interval data sets, Set-3 to Set-11.
+We specifically design a series of synthetic IV data sets to investigate the behavior of the regression models.
+First, Set-1 and Set-2, shown at the beginning of the paper (Figs.~\ref{fig1}(a) and~\ref{fig11}(a)), are used to explore the relationship between regressor and regressand with respect to the primary features (i.e., center and range).
+Second, an additional nine sets of intervals (Set-3 to Set-11), exhibiting different properties are used: we use three sets of \emph{skinny} intervals (Set-3 to Set-5) with smaller range\footnote{The `skinny' and `puffy' designs have been inspired by~Ferson et al.~\cite{ferson2007experimental}.} and three \emph{puffy} sets with wider range (Set-6 to Set-8) having features of disjointedness, some, and full overlap.
+We also consider three mixed cases (Set-9 to Set-11), containing puffy and skinny intervals in separated, partially overlapping and nested states.
+All of these data sets are produced within the range of 0 to 10.
+They are given in Table~\ref{tab:data set2}~(a)~to~(k) in the Appendix including the mean ($\mu$) and standard deviation ($\sigma$) of the center and range of intervals.
+Figure~\ref{fig:synthetic_data_set_A} graphically presents the data sets, Set-3 to Set-11.